 Mailinator email addresses

-The sandbox server sends notification emails only to Mailinator (@mailinator.com) email addresses in order to not spam mail servers unintentionally.
+The sandbox server only sends emails to Mailinator (@mailinator.com) email addresses in order to not spam mail servers unintentionally.
 You will not receive a verification email or password reset notification unless you use a @mailinator.com address, and verification is required in order to make any manual edits to sandbox records.
 Find out more about their free to use public inboxes here.
 If you do not wish to use a Mailinator address, then please make note of your username and password (as you will be using them to grant authorization to your application when testing), and contact us to request assistance with verification.

 Mailinator is an email service that has a public free service and a private paid service.
 For testing you can use the completely free public service.
 Find out more about their tiers here.